 The good news if you want to take a close look at all this good is that you can now enjoy a way more generous Free Tier.
 New limits are 25 GB of data, 200 million requests processed per month, at up to 25 read and 25 write capacity units, enough to run a small production app with no charge (and probably even a not so small one).

-The AWS Free Tier has been a great chance for AWS to help spread the usage of its services and make new developers get aacquaintedwith them, so it comes with no surprise that they are pushing it further for a core service like DynamoDB
+The AWS Free Tier has been a great chance for AWS to help spread the usage of its services and make new developers get acquainted with them, so it comes with no surprise that they are pushing it further for a core service like DynamoDB

-We are refreshing our content about DynamoDB as you are reading this article, to help you staying up-to-date with the new features AWS just announced.
-Also, as you might now if you took a look at our roadmap, we are about to announce a full course about the AWS Databases in a few days, so stay tuned to learn more about that!
+We are refreshing our content about DynamoDB as you are reading this article, to help you stay up-to-date with the new features AWS just announced.
+Also, as you might now if you took a look at our Upcoming training content, we are about to announce a full course about the AWS Databases in a few days, so stay tuned to learn more about that!